Lumisumu/carrot-comic-downloader/README.md

 Make sure you run the program in a location where you have write permissions, otherwise both list file creation and image saving can fail.

-If downloading fails with multiple Python error messages, you have a bad connection.
+If downloading fails with multiple Python error messages in command-line output, you have a bad connection.
 Try connecting to a more stable network.

 ## Installing and running project